petzval/btferret/README.md

 ```

 No additional libraries or installs are required, the code is self-contained.
+To customise btferret.c for your devices, an essential first step is to
+edit the devices.txt file to list all the devices in the
+network (see the [init_blue](#4-2-15-init\_blue) documentation).

 It does not use higher-level bluez functions, so if desired the Pi's Bluetooth service can be
 stopped as follows: